45 Free Online College Courses from the Best Colleges and Universities

 Data Science: Probability from Harvard University, offered on edX

-Whether you’re interested in mysteries of the cosmos or the laws of probability that impact our everyday lives, you’ll find free online college courses for that!
 Can one math class make a difference in your academic standing?
 Curtis sure thinks so, and he has the story to prove it!
 “I worked with a student who took an online math class over the summer,” he explains to Reader’s Digest.
 “The student could have paid for a certificate, but I told him to save his money.
 As an added bonus, the student was able to skip ahead a whole year in his high school math curriculum.
 These achievements count a great deal in the college application process.”
 Not bad for a single free class!
 Before you dive into these free online college courses, see how you fare in this elementary school math test.

 History and social science

 European Civilization, 1648-1945 from Yale University, offered on Open Yale Courses

 France Since 1871 from Yale University, offered on Open Yale Courses